 Letter from the Director

-I am pleased to present the Agency for Healthcare Research and Quality's (AHRQ) FY 2010 Performance Budget.
+I am pleased to present the Agency for Healthcare Research and Quality's (AHRQ's) Fiscal Year (FY) 2009 Performance Budget.
 We all benefit from safe, effective, and efficient health care.
-Our performance-based budget demonstrates our continued commitment to assuring sound investments in programs that will make a measurable difference in health care for all Americans.
+Our performance-based budget demonstrates our continued commitment to assuring sound investments in programs within these three areas that will make a measurable difference in health care for all Americans.
 The Agency's mission is to improve the quality, safety, efficiency, and effectiveness of health care for all Americans.
-In support of this mission, AHRQ is committed to improving patient safety by developing successful partnerships and generating the knowledge and tools required for long-term improvement.
+In support of this mission, AHRQ is committed to improving patient safety by developing successful partnerships and generating the knowledge and tools required for long term improvement.

 With our continued investment in successful programs that develop useful knowledge and tools, I am confident that we will have more accomplishments to celebrate.
 The end result of our research will be measurable improvements in health care in America, gauged in terms of improved quality of life and patient outcomes, lives saved, and value gained for what we spend.